google/digitalbuildings/ontology/docs/ontology_config.md

 namespaces is allowed.

-File names and subfolder hierarchy below the reserved folder names are ignored for thep purposes of constructing the ontology.
-All definition filed is all folders under a reserved folder will be read and consolidated into the model as if they had be defined in a single file.
+File names and subfolder hierarchy below the reserved folder names are ignored for the purposes of constructing the ontology.
+All files in all folders under a reserved folder will be read and consolidated into the model as if they had been defined in a single file.

 ## Namespace-aware Components {#namespace-aware-components}